cypok/learn-you-a-haskell/book_src/11-functors-applicative-functors-and-monoids.md

 False
 ~~~~

-All of the nodes in our tree would hold the value Any False after having
+All of the nodes in our tree would hold the value `Any  False`{.fixed}
-the function in the lambda applied to them.
+after having the function in the lambda applied to them.
 But to end up
 `True`{.fixed}, `mappend`{.fixed} for `Any`{.fixed} has to have at least
 one `True`{.fixed} value as a parameter.
 That's why the final result is
 `False`{.fixed}, which makes sense because no value in our tree is